-…is how a friend of Bonfire’s who runs a volunteer organization once described it this way: in his view, the dreams, ideas, suggestions and feelings provided by his volunteers were like little notes, each one tied to its own balloon.
-These balloons, one at a time or in a bunch, were offered to him throughout the week.
+In his view, the dreams, ideas, suggestions, and feelings provided by his team were like little notes, each tied to its own balloon.
+These “balloons” were offered to him throughout the week.

-It’s a sweet story.
-Indeed, “hold on to your balloons” seems a good piece of general advice, but in the end, we feel this tale goes beyond just a colorful metaphor.
-In fact, how you and your management team handle “your balloons” not only says a lot about your company, but often is a pretty good indicator of whether or not you’re on the road to success or failure.
+“Hold on to your balloons” is more than merely a colorful metaphor, it’s good advice.
+In fact, how you and your management team handle “your balloons” not only says a lot about your company, but can often be a good indicator of how your customers view their customer service experience, and ultimately whether you’re on the road to success or failure.

 How important is it that you hold on to your balloon?

-Whether you’re a company with thousands of employees, or a small office with just a handful of coworkers, how do you handle the ideas of those around you?
-Do you only listen to some people, and not others?
-Do you only take certain balloons, letting others slip away?
+Whether you’re a large company with thousands of employees, or a small office with just a handful of coworkers, how you handle the ideas of your internal and external customers and the customer service experience you provide is important.
+Do you tend to listen to some people and not others, only taking certain balloons while letting others slip away?
 Balloons, like ideas, don’t have a hierarchy.
-They all look basically the same from the outside, and they’re all made up of air.
-Once you read the note attached, one may have more meaning than the others, but from the outside, you can’t tell which will be most important.
-It’s the same with people.
-For example, while you may rely on your Director of Operations to run your production workflow effectively, there’s always a chance that someone on the production floor might have a great idea about how to systematize things more effectively, or do things in a way that might save a little more money or time along the way.
-Listen to both to decide.
+While you may rely on your Director of Operations to run your production workflow effectively, someone on the production floor might have valuable insight into how to systemize things more effectively.
+It’s important to listen to both to decide.

-Are you set up to receive, see and absorb those suggestions, or are the channels of communication at your place of business a little congested?
-Do you pull down that balloon in a timely way to see the message attached, acknowledging the giver in return, or do the balloons tend to disappear, floating quietly away towards the power lines before you have a chance to even notice they’re gone?
+Are you set up to receive suggestions or are the communication channels a little congested?
+Do you pull down the balloon in a timely manner to view the message attached and acknowledge the giver, or do the balloons tend to disappear, floating away before you’ve even noticed they’re gone?